Palehua Villas

 No analysis available

-Strong evidence across numerous listings that this building offers ocean views.
-At least 10+ remarks explicitly reference 'ocean views,' 'Pacific Ocean,' 'peek-a-boo ocean views,' or similar phrasing, indicating this is not a one-off agent error.
-The consistency across multiple listings supports a building-level feature rather than a copy-paste mistake.
+Strong evidence across many listings that this building offers ocean views.
+At least 10+ remarks explicitly reference ocean views or similar phrases such as 'beautiful ocean and mountain views,' 'peek-a-boo ocean views,' and 'views of the ocean and Ewa Plain,' which is consistent across multiple agents and appears to be genuine rather than copy-paste error.

 Remarks for at least one (likely more) units specifically call out a 'partial mountain view', and the hillside Makakilo location makes mauka-facing views plausible.
 While fewer listings mention mountains than ocean, the explicit 'partial mountain view' language indicates the building offers units with mountain views.
 Buyers seeking mountain outlooks would reasonably include this building in their search.

 Multiple current listings confirm Diamond Head views for some units in the building.
-The remarks include direct phrases like 'Diamond Head and ocean views' and 'Spectacular views of Diamond Head,' which aligns with the prior high-confidence data.
-This appears to be a genuine building-level view option rather than MLS checkbox noise.
+The remarks include direct phrases like 'Diamond Head and ocean views' and 'Spectacular views of Diamond Head through the blue Pacific Ocean,' giving strong building-level evidence that some units have this view.

 There are several remarks supporting coastline views, with at least a few explicitly naming 'the Ewa Beach coastline' and related coastal-facing outlooks.
 The evidence is somewhat less frequent than ocean views but still consistent across multiple listings.
 This supports including coastline view as an available building feature.